the science of living a happy life

 You need to take action to move toward a happier life!
 Happiness is a habit that requires effort, attention, and consistency.

-It’s no secret that taking care of your body can have a positive impact on your overall happiness.
-Eating right, exercising regularly and getting enough sleep are all important factors in maintaining a healthy mind and body.
+It’s no secret that taking care of your body can positively impact your overall happiness.
+Eating right, exercising regularly, and getting enough sleep are all essential factors in maintaining a healthy mind and body.

-When you eat healthy foods, your mind and body get the nutrients they need to function properly.
-According to a recent study, a diet that is rich in fruits, vegetables, whole grains, fish, low-fat dairy, and antioxidants reduces the risk of depression.
+When you eat healthy foods, your mind and body get the nutrients they need to function correctly.
+According to a recent study, a diet rich in fruits, vegetables, whole grains, fish, low-fat dairy, and antioxidants reduces the risk of depression.

-Exercise is another important factor in keeping your mind and body happy.
+Exercise is also crucial in keeping your mind and body happy.
 Exercising has many health benefits, such as protecting against heart disease and diabetes, improving sleep, and lowering blood pressure.

 For mild to moderate depression, research shows that a half hour of physical activity is as effective as taking antidepressants.
 Exercise also releases endorphins, which have mood-boosting effects.

-Getting enough sleep is also crucial for overall health and happiness.
+Getting enough sleep is also needed for health and happiness.
 Lack of sleep can lead to irritability, anxiety, and depression.
 It can also negatively impact work performance, memory, and immune function.

 Aim to get seven to eight hours of sleep each night by practicing good sleep hygiene.
 Professor Santos recommends banning your phone from your bedroom, dedicating your bedroom to sleep, and practicing a pre-sleep ritual.

-If you want to live a good life, you have to improve your sense of well-being.
-Both Professors Santos and Sanderson recommend training your brain to focus on gratitude to improve your well-being.
+To live a good life, you must improve your well-being.
+Professors Santos and Sanderson recommend training your brain to focus on gratitude to enhance your well-being.

-Both offer methods you can use to rewire your brain to cultivate a greater sense of gratitude.
+Both offer methods to rewire your brain to cultivate a greater sense of gratitude.

 Professor Santos recommends starting a gratitude journal.
-The idea is to make you more mindful.
+The idea is to become more mindful.
 This way, you can be happy with what you have.

 When you find, remember, or recognize something you feel gratitude for, write it down.
-When you’re in a bad headspace, go back through the journal and read about all the things you appreciate.
+When you’re in a bad headspace, go back through the journal and read about everything you appreciate.

-Professor Sanderson suggests you partake in what she calls a ‘gratitude visit.’
+Professor Sanderson suggests you partake in a ‘gratitude visit.’

-Using these ideas, you’ll start to notice how much you have to be grateful for in your life and find that cultivating gratitude is one of the best tools for achieving happiness.
+By doing these things, you’ll notice how much you have to be grateful for and find that cultivating gratitude is one of the best tools for achieving happiness.

 It won’t come as a shock to learn that giving to charity and helping others makes you feel good.
 Professor Dunn’s research has found that people who spend money on others are happier than when they spend money on themselves.